-Finalists will be selected from the submissions.
-From these finalists, the jury will select two winners, and there will be a public award winner.
+Finalists were selected from the submissions.
+From these finalists, the jury selected two winners, and the public also selected a winner through an online voting platform.

-- Finalists: a number of finalists will be selected based on the above mentioned criteria.
-All finalists will have their submissions displayed on the REFRESH website and spread in REFRESH social media.
+- Finalists: a number of finalists were selected based on the above mentioned criteria.
+All finalists are displayed on the REFRESH website and spread in REFRESH social media.

-- Jury selection winners: two winners will be selected by the jury from the finalists.
+- Jury selection winners: two winners were selected by the jury from the finalists.

-- Public award winner: all finalists will be eligible for a public award.
-Voting takes place on the REFRESH website between 01.02.2017 and 28.02.2017.
+- Public award winner: all finalists were eligible for a public award.
+Voting took place on the REFRESH website between 01.02.2017 and 28.02.2017.
 Click here to see the entries .
 The content of the Public Award submissions is the sole responsibility of the submitting organisations and does not reflect the position of the REFRESH Project or the European Commission.

 The members of the jury are:

 Tristram Stuart: founder Feedback and Toast Ale Ltd, Ashoka Fellow, 12.3 Champion

 Tristram Stuart, founder of the charity Feedback and Toast Ale Ltd, is an international award-winning author, speaker and campaigner on the environmental and social impacts of food production.
 He won the The Sophie Prize in 2011.
 He is an Ashoka Fellow, a National Geographic Emerging Explorer, a World Economic Forum Young Global Leader and a Champion 12.3 for the UN Sustainable Development Goal of halving food waste and reducing food loss globally by 2030.